ege-oral/Stroke-Prediction-With-Machine-Learning/README.md

 * smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"
 * stroke: 1 if the patient had a stroke or 0 if not

-In this data set we have numerical attributes such as 'age', 'avg_glucose_level', 'bmi' etc. Also we have categorical attributes such as 'gender', 'Residence_type' and 'work_type'.
+In this data set we have numerical attributes such as 'age', 'avg_glucose_level' and 'bmi'.
+Also we have categorical attributes such as 'gender', 'Residence_type' and 'work_type'.